Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Abstract

 \section{Abstract}

-In this paper we consider the problem of optimality in manifold reconstruction.
-A random sample $\mathbb{X}_n = \left\{X_1,\ldots,X_n\right\}\subset \R^D$ composed of points lying on a $d$-dimensional submanifold $M$, with or without outliers drawn in the ambient space, is observed.
+We consider the problem of optimality in manifold reconstruction.
+A random sample $\mathbb{X}_n = \left\{X_1,\ldots,X_n\right\}\subset \R^D$ composed of points close to a $d$-dimensional submanifold $M$, with or without outliers drawn in the ambient space, is observed.
 Based on the Tangential Delaunay Complex \cite{Boissonnat14}, we construct an estimator $\hat{M}$ that is ambient isotopic and Hausdorff-close to $M$ with high probability.
 The estimator $\hat{M}$ is built from existing algorithms.
-In a model without outliers, we show that this estimator is asymptotically minimax optimal for the Hausdorff distance over a class of submanifolds defined with a reach constraint.
+In a model with additive noise of small amplitude, we show that this estimator is asymptotically minimax optimal for the Hausdorff distance over a class of submanifolds satisfying a reach constraint.
 Therefore, even with no \textit{a priori} information on the tangent spaces of $M$, our estimator based on Tangential Delaunay Complexes is optimal.
 This shows that the optimal rate of convergence can be achieved through existing algorithms.
 A similar result is also derived in a model with outliers.
 A geometric interpolation result is derived, showing that the Tangential Delaunay Complex is stable with respect to noise and perturbations of the tangent spaces.
-In the process, a denoising procedure and a tangent space estimator both based on local principal component analysis (PCA) are studied.
+In the process, a decluttering procedure and a tangent space estimator both based on local principal component analysis (PCA) are studied.